KevinRPan/gpt3-site/README.md

-# buildspace
 ### Welcome 👋
-Wrapper app to create a game out of your activity
+This is a wrapper web app to create a (drinking) game out of your activity